matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 clients should be aware that plain-text 3pids are required, and should ask for user consent accordingly.

 ## Tradeoffs

 * This approach means that the client now needs to calculate a hash by itself, but the belief is that most languages provide a mechanism for doing so.
-* There is a small cost incurred by doing hashes before requests, but this is outweighed by the privacy implications of sending plain-text addresses.
+* There is a small cost incurred by performing hashes before requests, but this is outweighed by the privacy implications of sending plain-text addresses.

 ## Potential issues